Nika72/TestBon/README.md

 You will need a skeleton SVG file to use as a background.

-- After clicking on “DOWNLOAD SVG”
+- Note: After clicking on “DOWNLOAD SVG”
-  - On the next page, click “Download raw file” and save it to your computer.
+The skeleton SVG will open in your browser.
+To save it:
+- Right-click on the image
+- Choose **“Save As…”**
+- Save it as `skeleton.svg` on your computer

 - SVG requirements (important)
   - Each bone outline must be a closed path.